opendocsg/slw-judgments-backfill/2010_SGHC_250/report.md

 74     The burden on the party seeking to restrain a call on a performance bond is high.
 The Court of Appeal in _Dauphin_ defined the burden in the following terms:

  In coming to this view we have borne in mind the standard of proof required of the alleged unconscionability.
 In Bocotra , this court stated that ‘a high degree of strictness applies, as the applicant will be required to establish a clear case of fraud or unconscionability in the interlocutory proceedings.
 It is clear that mere allegations are insufficient.
-In GHL v Unitrack , this court implicitly endorsed the strong prima facie standard propounded by the High Court in Chartered Electronics Industries v Development Bank of Singapore Ltd [1999] 4 SLR 655.
+In GHL v Unitrack , this court implicitly endorsed the strong prima facie standard propounded by the High Court in Chartered Electronics Industries v Development Bank of Singapore Ltd <span class="citation">[1999] 4 SLR 655</span>.
 In our opinion, what must be shown is a strong prima facie case of unconscionability.”

 75     The business purpose of performance bonds is to provide a form of security which is readily, promptly and assuredly realisable when the prescribed call is made.
 “The arguments for certainty and commercial efficacy must surely prevail here, otherwise banks will bear the onerous burden of deciding whether payment when demanded has to be made.”
 See _Bocotra_ at [25].